Swachh Bharat Mission: Components

 The core objectives of the first phase of the mission were to reduce open defecation and improve management of municipal solid waste in both urban and rural areas.
 Elimination of open defecation was to be achieved through construction of individual household level toilets (often twin pit pour flush pit latrines), toilets and public toilets.
-For improving solid waste management, cities were encouraged to prepare detailed project reports that are bankable and have a financial model.
+For improving solid waste management, cities were encouraged to segregate waste at source into wet, dry, and hazardous categories to improve recycling efficiency and reduce landfill burden.
+Urban Local Bodies (ULBs) are responsible for implementation at the city level, including door-to-door collection, segregation, transportation, and processing of municipal solid waste. and prepare detailed project reports that are bankable and have a financial model.
 The goal was to assume a "community-led total sanitation" approach to educate people; critics point out, however, that in the actual implementation, organizers used shaming tactics (to dissuade people from openly defecating) instead of providing respectful education.

-The second phase on the other hand focuses on sustaining gains of the first phase and improving management of the solid and liquid wastes.
+The second phase, on the other hand, focuses on sustaining the gains of the first phase and improving management of the solid and liquid wastes.

 As part of the campaign, volunteers, known as Swachhagrahis, or "Ambassadors of cleanliness", promoted the construction of toilets using a popular method called Community-Led Total Sanitation at the village level.
 Other activities included national real-time monitoring and updates from non-governmental organizations such as Feedback Foundation Charitable Trust, The Ugly Indian, Waste Warriors, and SWACH Pune (Solid Waste Collection and Handling).